whiter4bbit/milliseriesdb/README.md

 +-------------------+---------------+
 ```

-Entries within index are stored in non-decreasing order by timestamp.
+Entries within the index are stored in non-decreasing order by timestamp.

 #### Commit Log